Diversity and Inclusion

 Our commitment goes beyond representation and partnerships – it’s about the way we treat one another.
 It’s an expectation that we all are acting in a way which fosters a society that is inclusive of all.

 "The reality is our consumers are diverse.
-We have to better understand and reflect what’s happening in the marketplace and use that knowledge and insight to help our business win.
 D&I is right for our talent, its right for our culture, its right for our business and helps us build for the future.
 D&I helps drive change and pushes us forward."

 - Steve Presley, Market Head and CEO Nestlé USA